 - if complex/severe endometriosis is suspected—for example, endometriomas or where endometriosis is affecting the bowel

 - if initial hormonal treatment for endometriosis is not effective, not tolerated or contraindicated

 - Please note, a 6-month timescale can be used to decide whether initial hormonal treatment is effective; however, a referral should be made before six months if it becomes clear that treatment is not effective.

 - Women with endometriosis often need referral to secondary care for the diagnosis and treatment of the condition

-- Cases of severe endometriosis should be sent to a specialist BSGE (British Society for Gynaecology Endoscopy) accredited endometriosis centre where women can access specialist gynaecologists and a clinical nurse specialist (CNS) who work in conjunction with general surgeons and urologists.
+- Cases of severe endometriosis (or severe suspected endometriosis) should be sent to a specialist British Society for Gynaecology Endoscopy accredited endometriosis centre where women can access specialist gynaecologists and a clinical nurse specialist who work in conjunction with general surgeons and urologists.
 These specialist centres also liaise with pain management teams and also have links with a local fertility team

 - A full list of accredited specialist endometriosis centres in the UK can be found online at the BSGE website.